Phone (212) 333-1252

 In the Making

 Free hands-on art classes for NYC high school students, ages 13–19.
 No experience necessary!
-Applications and letters of recommendation are due Friday, January 3, 2014.
-MoMA provides all materials, food, and transportation costs.
-Each course meets once a week on either Tuesdays or Thursdays for 10 weeks, and culminates in a Teen Art Show of participants' work.
+MoMA provides all materials, food, studio space, and more.
+Each course meets once a week on either Tuesdays or Thursdays for 10 weeks, and culminates in a teen art show of participants' work.
+Applications are due January 8, 2015.

 Choose a Class